7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

 #### Examples of links within the site

-??? info "How to specify minimum parameters"
+??? tip "How to specify minimum parameters"

     !!! tip